poseidon/typhoon/README.md

 To customize clusters in ways that aren't supported by input variables, fork the repo and make changes to the Terraform module.
 Stay tuned for improvements to this strategy since its beneficial to stay close to this upstream.

-To customize lower-level Kubernetes control plane bootstrapping, see the [purenetes/bootkube-terraform](https://github.com/purenetes/bootkube-terraform) Terraform module.
+To customize lower-level Kubernetes control plane bootstrapping, see the [poseidon/bootkube-terraform](https://github.com/poseidon/bootkube-terraform) Terraform module.

 ## Social Contract

 *A formal social contract is being drafted, inspired by the Debian [Social Contract](https://www.debian.org/social_contract).*

-For now, know that `purenetes` is not a product, trial, or free-tier.
+For now, know that `typhoon` is not a product, trial, or free-tier.
 It is not run by a company, it does not offer support or services, and it does not accept or make any money.
 It is not associated with any operating system or cloud platform vendors.

 Disclosure: The author works for CoreOS, but that work is kept as separate as possible.
 Support for Fedora is planned to ensure no one distro is favored and because the author wants it.